cristianpjensen/eth-algorithms-lab/dean_thomas/README.md

 ## Implementation

-I did not solve the last test set, because I already reached the time limit with my implementation for the first three test sets, and I do not think there is a way to make my current code faster.

 The first test case is easy.
 Just do a triangulation of the dementor locations and check whether the wizard can stay there during the night.
 The next two are also not hard (they are very similar to H1N1).
 We need to figure out what the